 Without restricting the other remedies available to us, and to the fullest extent permitted by law, you shall defend, indemnify, and hold harmless us, our affiliated companies (such as parent companies and subsidiaries), partners, agents, Third-Party Service Providers and successors-in-interest (the “Indemnified Parties”) from all losses, liabilities, damages, injuries, claims, demands, costs, attorneys’ fees, and other expenses incurred by the Indemnified Parties in any manner arising from or in connection with your non-compliance with this Agreement or your use of a Vehicle or GIG Service, including claims by, or liabilities to, third parties.

-To the fullest extent permitted by law, we reserve all rights to pursue any and all available legal remedies in connection with any negligence and/or misconduct by you.
+To the fullest extent permitted by law, we reserve all rights to pursue any and all available legal remedies in connection with any negligence, unauthorized conduct, or default of this Agreement by you.